Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 <details>
 <summary>2.
 (Optionally) Manually register the Virtual Machine Scale Set in Azure DevOps</summary>

-> Note: If you configured the agent pool to be registered automatically and also executed the pipeline in this way, this step can be skipped as the agent pool will already be available.
+> **Note:** If you have configured the agent pool to be registered automatically and have run the pipeline with the corresponding checkbox (`Add/Update agent pool`) selected, this step can be skipped as the agent pool is already registered.

 1. Navigate to the Azure DevOps project,
 1. Next, go to `Project Settings` on the bottom left